-There are also two additional dining options in the new building – MOD.
+There are also two additional dining options in the North Building – MOD.
 Dining by Clayton Wells, an all-day relaxed experience offering creative, edgy and diverse dishes using Australia’s best produce and an all-Australian wine list; and Kiosk, a casual takeaway option situated in the new building’s outdoor Welcome Plaza with a menu developed by Gamilaroi elder Aunty Beryl Van-Oploo that will highlight Indigenous Australian ingredients with light snacks and sweet treats.
 These are available in addition to the restaurant Crafted by Matt Moran and The Gallery Cafe in the Art Gallery’s existing building.

 We’ve created two after-hours experiences like no other, inviting guests to indulge in their love of art, creativity, culture and food at the Art Gallery of New South Wales.
 Discover A Night at the Gallery and The Yiribana Experience.
 If you’re looking for something extraordinary to do during the day you must try Become the Artist.

 It will be a prominent destination for Aboriginal and Torres Strait Islander art and culture.